joshnuss/transponder/README.md

 - Understands `Ecto.Changeset` errors and can render the error.
 - Built in responders for JSON and HTML and ability to create custom ones.

+*DISCLAIMER*: this is intended for simple apps or for when your just starting building an app.
+More complex apps will require more code in their controllers and should use standard Phoenix controllers and tests.

 ## Installation

 Add `resource_controller` to your list of dependencies in `mix.exs`: